pic

 171.490 ns (0 allocations: 0 bytes)

 Finally, all these functions accept transforming functions that require multiple arguments.
-To incorporate this possibility, it's necessary to enclose the multiple variables using zip
+To incorporate this possibility, it's necessary to call the multiple variables using zip, and referring to each variable through indexes.
+We illustrate this below, where the transforming function is x .* y.

 x = rand(100); y = rand(100)